James Burke (Australian politician): Political career

-James married Sharon McKenzie in August 1999 and has a step-daughter Leesa, and sons Brandon and Flynn.
+On 9 August 2008, a general election for the Legislative Assembly of the Northern Territory was held, resulting in Burke losing his seat of Brennan to Peter Chandler of the CLP.

-On 9 August 2008, a general election for the Legislative Assembly of the Northern Territory was held, resulting in James Burke losing his seat of Brennan to Peter Chandler of the CLP.
+In April 2009, Burke became an Advisor to the Chief Minister of the Northern Territory, Honorable Paul Henderson.

-Following this, James Burke worked as a solicitor for leading Darwin law firm, Ward Keller Lawyers in their Litigation Division.
+Personal life

-In April 2009, James became an Advisor to the Chief Minister of the Northern Territory, Hon.
-Paul Henderson.
+Burke married Sharon McKenzie in August 1999, gaining a step-daughter (Leesa), and having two children (Niamh and Flynn).